 Occupy Wall Street burst into action following the financial crisis of 2011.
 The leader-less movement focused on seeking economic reform and prosecution of the big banks behind the financial crisis.
 Its members staged mass marches across the country and built semi-permanent protest camps in urban areas.
 Though largely a progressive movement, noted for the involvement of anarchist groups, its anti-corporate, anti-bank stance also attracted conservatives, libertarians and others.

 The 2016 election saw a battle of populist styles in the presidential race.
 Vermont Senator Bernie Sanders, an Independent who caucuses with the Democrats, ran a wildly popular primary race against Hillary Clinton.
-The former senator launched an unexpectedly vigorous challenge with a platform of tackling economic inequality, though he ultimately lost the Democratic nomination.
+The senator launched an unexpectedly vigorous challenge with a platform of tackling economic inequality, though he ultimately lost the Democratic nomination.

 Millionaire real estate developer Donald Trump won the presidency in 2016 on the most vigorous populist platform seen in years.
 In many ways Trump’s campaign was an extension of the Tea Party, but built around the businessman’s personality.